True Stories Behind 23 of the Most Iconic Photos in American History

 Matty Zimmerman/AP/REX/Shutterstock

-A publicity still for the 1954 film, The Seven Year Itch, this photo of Marilyn Monroe standing on a New York City subway grate with the wind blowing her skirt up, is arguably the most famous image of Monroe, who herself is still one of America’s most iconic and tragic celebrities in part because her death continues to remain a mystery.
+A publicity still for the 1954 film The Seven Year Itch, this photo of Marilyn Monroe standing on a New York City subway grate with the wind blowing up her skirt, is arguably the most famous image of Monroe, who herself is still one of America’s most iconic celebrities.

 first official White House photograph of Mrs. John F. Kennedy